seanpatton1/hangman/README.md

 11. Then, I scrolled down, where there were two options:

     - The first option is to enable automatic deployment, meaning Heroku will rebuild the app every time I push a change to GitHub.
-    - The second option is to manually deploy, which I chose for this project at the beggining and after used automatic deploys.
+    - The second option is to manually deploy, which I chose for this project at the beginning and after used automatic deploys.

 12. Once all the code is received from GitHub, there is a 'view' button that links to the running app.
 I clicked this to ensure everything was running as expected.